 Sex forms a focal point of many powerful internal and external forces in human life.
-Indeed the grandfather of psychotherapy, Sigmund Freud, saw the sexual drive or libido as central to both wellbeing and psychological disturbance.
+Indeed the grandfather of psychotherapy, Sigmund Freud, saw a healthy sexual drive as central to both wellbeing.
 So while a fulfilling sex life can contribute to overall wellbeing, a compromised sex life can contribute to depression, anxiety, relationship problems or other psychological distress.

 So while we can surf the web and get any amount of information on virtually any aspect of sexuality, the topics of sex and intimacy continue to be difficult for many to talk about or resolve by themselves.
 Sexual issues may well be intertwined with emotional, psychological, relational, cultural or even medical issues.
 For this reason, your therapist is likely to take a holistic approach, viewing any particular issue as just one aspect of your overall wellbeing.